The difference between Communities, Groups, and Networks

 Notes on the definitions:

 Our definition is designed to be of use primarily for management.
 As such, we have obviated factors that affect these social forms.
-If you are interested in going deeper into the topic, let us know and we will be happy to expand.

 Furthermore, we expect our definition to differ from previous definitions who have used these terms lightly or for different purposes than social forms taxonomy.
 Nevertheless, in an attempt to bride fields, we have included a short range of comparisons and appreciate any further references or help in extending the following: